apache/kylin/website/docs/modeling/model_design/computed_column.md

   - Expression only containing constants is not recommended to create computed column, such as  `POWER(CAST(2 AS DOUBLE), 2)`.
   - If a function expression contains a column using the keywords as column name, it cannot be recommended as a computed column.
 For more details about keywords, please refer the **Keywords** section in  [SQL Specification](../../../query/insight/sql_spec.en.md).
   - Computed columns only support `Hive` data source in current version.
-  - JDBC-based syntax expressions only supported in smart mode project rather than in AI augmented mode project.
-For example, we cannot support `{FN CONVERT(PRICE, SQL_BIGINT)}` as a computed column expression in AI augmented mode project.
   - Computed columns cannot be used as time partition columns and join keys.
   - If a function expression contains a table name or column name that is not started with letters or includes special characters, need to double quote this name.
 For example: `"100_KYLIN_SALES"."100_PRICE" * "100_KYLIN_SALES"."200_ITEM_COUNT"`